-When engineering prompts, we suggest that these should be re-written/refined until they reach recall and specificity rate thresholds of at least 80%.
-Recall rates between 75% and 80% can also be accepted, but the reviewers should try to increase this performance as much as possible.
-Lower specificity rates can also be accepted as long as the recall exceeds 80%.
-If the specificity rate of 80% cannot be reached, then the GPT API models should mainly be used to reduce the total number of study records needed to be screened by two independent reviewers.
-More importantly, we suggest that if a recall rate of 80% cannot be reached, then the given GPT API model should not be used as an independent second screener.
+When engineering prompts, we suggest that these should be refined until they reach recall and specificity values of at least 0.8 (cf. our benchmark scheme in Section 3).
+Recall values between 0.75 and 0.8 may also be accepted, but reviewers should try to increase this performance as much as possible.
+Lower specificity values may be accepted as long as the recall exceeds 0.8.
+If a specificity value of 0.8 cannot be reached, then the GPT API models should mainly be used to reduce the total number of study records needed to be screened by two independent reviewers.
+We suggest that if a recall of 0.8 cannot be reached, then the given GPT API model should not be used as an independent second screener.
 This can only be accepted if the given reviewer lacks financial resources.
-In this case, single-screening is still less desirable than using a bad-performing GPT API model as an extra ‘pair of eyes’ to increase one’s chances of finding all relevant studies.
+In this case, single-screening is still less desirable than using a low-performing GPT API model as an extra ‘pair of eyes’ to increase one’s chances of finding all relevant studies.
 However, the reviewer must be earnest about this shortcoming of the screening, and we do not think this should be accepted in high-quality reviews.
-Alternatively, if the thresholds cannot be reached, the GPT API model can still be used as a third screener, again providing extra security for detecting all relevant studies.
+If the thresholds cannot be reached, the GPT API model can still be used as a third screener, again providing extra security for detecting all relevant studies.